China Issues Guidelines On Promoting Integration Of Industry, Education - UrduPoint

 China Issues Guidelines On Promoting Integration Of Industry, Education

-BEIJING, (UrduPoint / Pakistan Point News - 13th Jun, 2023 ) --:China has released guidelines on promoting the integration of industry and education in the vocational education sector, according to the National Development and Reform Commission (NDRC).
+BEIJING, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) --::China has released guidelines on promoting the integration of industry and education in the vocational education sector, according to the National Development and Reform Commission (NDRC).

 The country will build and cultivate more than 10,000 enterprises focused on the integration of industry and education.